 New York City Process Service upon any domestic limited partnership must be made by delivering a copy personally to any managing or general agent (which would also include a general partner of the limited partnership in the state or other authorized officers.)
 It should be known at this juncture that the New York Times Investor Partners LP does not have a registered agent appointed.

-- NEW YORK TIMES PRESSMEN’S SCHOLARSHIP FOUNDATION, INC.
+HOW TO SERVE LEGAL PAPERS ON NEW YORK TIMES PRESSMEN’S SCHOLARSHIP FOUNDATION, INC.

 The New York Times Pressmen’s Scholarship Foundation, Inc. was one of the oldest subsidiaries of the New York Times Group, with the initial Department of State filing having occurred on November 25th, 1968 under New York jurisdiction and adhering to New York City Process Service regulations.